cajhin/capsicain/README.md

 There are various config options, like "flip Z/Y", "flip WIN/ALT on Apple keyboards", timing for macros, status, more.

 ## About Interception
-This is a signed low-level driver ("keyboard driver upper filter"), another project on github.
+This is a signed driver ("keyboard driver upper filter"), another project on github.
 It must be installed for capsicain to work.
-It also provides a DLL to interface with the driver (you could access it directly but then maybe every bug kills the keyboard driver stack).
+It provides a DLL to interface with the driver.
-The driver does nothing (just forwards all key events from the keyboard driver to the next higher driver) unless a client wants to hook into all keyboard events.
+The filter driver does nothing (just forwards all key events from the keyboard driver to the next higher driver) unless a client wants to hook into the keyboard events.
-The DLL is free and open source, the driver is free but closed source, sources available for $1000 (the guy wants to make some money from commercial projects).
+The DLL is free and open source, the driver is free but closed source (sources available for $1000.
+The guy wants to make some money from commercial projects - I hope he does because he did some really good work here).

-Note: Capsicain is a normal userspace app, which means you can simply start and stop it anytime.
+Musings: Capsicain is a normal userspace app, which means you can simply start and stop it anytime.
 It also means it cannot talk to the keyboard driver directly, so it needs the Interception driver.
-This is an unavoidable complication, but I actually see it is a good thing: because it is not that easy, no normal application or game will do this - and this means that Capsicain is alway #1 in the keyboard processing chain.
+This is an unavoidable complication in Windows 10, but I actually see it is a good thing: because it is not that easy, no normal application or game will do this - and this means that Capsicain is always #1 in the keyboard processing chain.

 But but rootkit keylogger exposing all my sekrits?
 True that.
-I don't know the source, I don't know the guy, but I sniffed around a bit and decided to trust him.
-Well, everytime you run a binary with admin privileges, it can do all this and more.
+I didn't see the source, I don't know the guy, but I sniffed around a bit and it all smells legit to me.
+Well, everytime you run any binary with admin privileges, it can do all this and more.

 ## Notes
 v1..12 was created in capsicain_interception repo.
 This was an experimental non-VS project, now obsolete, except for the history.

 Why the name?
 Beer made me do it.
-This tool defines a lot of CapsLock Hotkeys.
+I like chilis.
+This tool defines a lot of CapsLock Hot keys.
 'Capsaicin' is the chemical stuff that makes chilis hot, Capsicain just has a better flow to it (and is a unique name)